Osada-Yutaro/YOLO/README.md

 ### Changes from paper
 * Training and validation data is VOC2007.
-* Use sigmoid activation function at last layer.
 * Batch size is 16.
 * Optimizer is a simple gradient discent optimizer.